kraftaa/transformdash/marketing/medium_post.md

 ---

-Over the past few months, I've been building TransformDash - an open-source data transformation platform inspired by dbt but designed for a different use case.
+Over the past few months, I've been building TransformDash - an open-source data transformation platform.
+After working with dbt, Airflow, Airbyte, Superset, and Tableau, and building/running custom Rust transformations in Kubernetes via CronJobs, I wanted a single tool that combines transformation, orchestration, and visualization.
 I'm sharing this because the technical challenges were interesting, and maybe the lessons will be useful to others building data tools.

 ## The Original Problem